Candice Swanepoel Gets Soaking Wet In A Red Bikini: ‘Spring Showers’

 Candice Swanepoel got totally drenched as she took an outdoor shower in one of her skimpiest bikinis.
-The gorgeous longtime Victoria’s Secret Angel didn’t leave much to the imagination in a new photo shared to Instagram by her own swimwear line, called Tropic of C, as she flashed a whole lot of skin in her two-piece.
+The gorgeous longtime Victoria’s Secret Angel didn’t leave much to the imagination in a new photo shared to Instagram by her own swimwear line, Tropic of C, as she flashed a whole lot of skin in her two-piece.

 The sizzling photo, which was posted on January 28, showed Candice as she got soaking wet while running both of her hands over her hair.
-The beauty posed with her right leg slightly bent with her seriously flawless model body on full show for the camera.
+The beauty posed with her right leg slightly bent and her flawless model body on full show for the camera.

-As for the bikini Candice modeled during her shower shoot, she seriously stunned in a dark red two-piece.
-The top was made up of tiny triangles of material that barely covered her chest and were held together by a thin string that stretched horizontally across her torso and also tied around the back of her neck.
+As for the bikini Candice modeled during her shower shoot, she stunned in a dark red two-piece.
+The top was made up of tiny triangles of material that barely covered her chest and were held together by a thin strap that stretched across her torso and tied around the back of her neck.

-She paired that with an equally skimpy pair of bottoms that highlighted her slim middle and put her very long legs on show.

-Candice looked ravishing as she rocked the dark red bottoms with long string ties that she tied into large bows across both of her hips.
+The model paired the top with an equally skimpy pair of bottoms that highlighted her slim middle and put her very long legs on show.
+Candice looked ravishing as she rocked the dark red bottoms with long string ties that were fixed into large bows across both of her hips.

-The star was surrounded by green foliage as she cooled off and showered down.

-The mom of two’s face was covered by her arm, though Tropic of C tagged the beauty in the photo as the brand shared that seeing Candice getting in her outdoor shower was their idea of “spring showers.”
+The star was surrounded by green foliage as she cooled off.
+Candice’s face was covered by her arm, though Tropic of C tagged the beauty in the photo and shared that seeing the mom of two in the outdoor setting was their idea of “spring showers.”

 The account also confirmed which bikini the 31-year-old star wore.
 She sizzled in the equator top with the praia bottom, both in the color described as hibiscus.